-In recent years Congress has passed bipartisan legislation to support early learning and development, including the 2014 reauthorization of the Child Care and Development Block Grant and the 2015 Every Student Succeeds Act.
-These pieces of legislation incorporated important steps to improve quality, access to, and results of early learning programs.
-But to realize their potential, Congress must ensure that early learning programs are properly and sufficiently funded to accomplish the goals and activities authorized by law and to reach more eligible families.
+In recent years, Congress has passed bipartisan legislation to support early learning and care, advancing efforts aimed at improving the quality of and access to early childhood opportunities.
+To fully realize the potential of these opportunities, Congress must ensure that federal early learning programs are properly and sufficiently funded to accomplish the goals and activities authorized by law and to reach more eligible families.

-Authorizing legislation, such as the Child Care and Development Block Grant Act, Head Start Act, and Every Student Succeeds Act, establishes federal programs and their requirements in statute.
-But actual funding levels for programs depend on the annual budget and appropriations process.
+While authorizing legislation such as CCDBG, the Head Start Act and ESSA establishes federal programs and their requirements in statute, actual funding levels for programs depend on the annual budget and appropriations process.

 FFYF advocates for significant federal investment in early learning by working with policymakers on both sides of the aisle to find political and policy solutions that take us from where we are to where America needs to be.
-We are committed to making a continuum of comprehensive, high-quality early learning opportunities accessible to children from birth through age five – particularly those from low-income families.
+We are committed to making a continuum of comprehensive, high-quality early learning opportunities accessible to children from birth through age 5.
 FFYF has a plan to leverage public support, which includes building upon the progress that Congress has championed for early learning during the appropriations process.